dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 Currently the sample app exposes the entire `Todo` object.
 Production apps typically limit the data that's input and returned using a subset of the model.
 There are multiple reasons behind this and security is a major one.
 The subset of a model is usually referred to as a Data Transfer Object (DTO), input model, or view model. **DTO** is used in this article.

-A DTO may be used to:
+A DTO can be used to:

 * Prevent over-posting.
-* Hide properties that clients are not supposed to view.
+* Hide properties that clients aren't supposed to view.
 * Omit some properties in order to reduce payload size.
 * Flatten object graphs that contain nested objects.
 Flattened object graphs can be more convenient for clients.